-This is a common question since mosquitoes are everywhere and they seem to bite everyone
+This is a common question since mosquitoes are biting people year-round whenever the weather is warm

 Can these bloodsuckers spread COVID-19 to people when they bite?